-The 6-foot-3 dual-threat Buckeyes passer transferred from Georgia and made back-to-back College Football Playoffs in Columbus, where he threw for 5,373 passing yards, tallied 63 passing touchdowns and added just nine interceptions.
-Still, he found himself behind the likes of Clemson’s Trevor Lawrence, BYU’s Zach Wilson and North Dakota State’s Trey Lance, according to some experts.
+The 6-foot-3 dual-threat Ohio State Buckeyes passer transferred from Georgia and made back-to-back College Football Playoffs in Columbus, where he threw for 5,373 passing yards, tallied 63 passing touchdowns and added just nine interceptions.
+Still, he found himself behind the likes of Clemson’s Trevor Lawrence, BYU’s Zach Wilson and North Dakota State’s Trey Lance, according to some draft expert rankings.

-While Fields turned heads for his big-time throws at Ohio State’s Pro Day on March 30, it was his blazing speed that grabbed the attention of NFL scouts and set social media ablaze.
+While Fields turned heads for his big-time throws at Ohio State’s Pro Day last March, it was his blazing speed that grabbed the attention of NFL scouts and set social media ablaze.

 Justin Fields Runs 4.44 Second 40-Yard Dash Time

 Justin Fields officially ran a 4.44 40-yard dash at his Pro Day, which is a historically fast time.
 According to The MMBQ‘s Albert Breer, a second scout in attendance clocked him at 4.43 seconds.

 Only two first-round quarterbacks in NFL Combine history have ever been clocked faster.
 Michael Vick ran the fastest time for a quarterback at 4.33 seconds in 2001 and Robert Griffin III ran it in 4.41 seconds in 2012, according to ESPN‘s Adam Schefter.